Forecast issued at 4:45 am EST on Wednesday 31 August 2016.

-- Southeasterly 10 to 15 knots turning easterly during the evening.
+- Northeasterly 10 to 15 knots turning northerly in the late morning and early afternoon.

 - Around 1 metre.